augmentcode/auggie/context-connectors/test-results.md

 4. **GitLab hotlinking protection** - Fixed by adding `mode: 'same-origin'` to fetch
 5. **cheerio dependency** - Required for website crawling, should be in dependencies
 6. **Express handler Buffer fix** - Fixed Buffer body handling for signature verification
+7. **Missing ./clients export** - Fixed by adding export path to package.json
+8. **Missing MCP exports** - Fixed by adding createMCPServer/runMCPServer to clients/index.ts
+9. **Stale ./mcp export** - Points to non-existent dist/mcp/ files, should be removed

 ### Recommendations
 1. Add `--with-source` to agent command examples in documentation